Passport applicant can’t endorse spouse of same sex

 An applicant for a passport cannot endorse the name of a spouse of the same sex because there is no provision in marriage laws to regulate the marriage of same-sex people in India.
 This order was issued in a letter to all passport-issuing authorities in India and abroad by the Ministry of External Affairs recently.

-Generally, every married couple writes the name of their spouse while applying for a passport as per the law.
+Generally, a married man or woman writes the name of their spouse while applying for a passport as per the law.

 The letter, issued by the Joint Secretary and Chief Passport Officer, Ministry of External Affairs, mentioned that the ministry had received a few references from its missions/posts abroad for extending passport facilities with endorsement of a spouse of the same sex as that of the applicant.